AEA Ombudsperson Frequently Asked Questions

 Do I have to be a victim myself to make a report?

-No. If you have witnessed conduct that you believe to be harassment or discrimination by an AEA member or in the context of an AEA-sponsored event or activity, the AEA encourages you to report such conduct, whether or not the victim makes a report.
+No. If you have witnessed conduct that you believe to be harassment or discrimination by an AEA member or in the context of an AEA-sponsored event or activity, you can make a report to the ombudsperson regarding such conduct as a bystander, whether or not the victim makes a report.
+Individuals also can make a report if they feel they have been wrongly accused.

-What sort of complaints can be made in a report?
+What sort of reports can be made to the ombudsperson?

 What role does the ombudsperson play after receiving information?

-In situations that do not involve harassment or discrimination occurring in the context of AEA-related activities, the ombudsperson's role (in addition to sharing information among the complainants) will be to provide the complainants with relevant information or material, or to make referrals to agencies or organizations as appropriate for personal assistance or legal consultation.
+In situations that do not involve harassment or discrimination occurring in the context of AEA-related activities, the ombudsperson's role (in addition to sharing information among persons making reports) will be to provide relevant information or material, or to make referrals to agencies or organizations as appropriate for personal assistance or legal consultation.

-For allegations of harassment or discrimination in the context of AEA-sponsored activities, the ombudsperson may, at her discretion and with the permission of the complainant(s), conduct an investigation and relay the findings to the AEA Executive Committee.
+For allegations of harassment or discrimination in the context of AEA-sponsored activities, the ombudsperson may, at her discretion and with the permission of the person reporting the incident, engage in informal fact-finding and relay the findings to the AEA Executive Committee.

-For allegations of harassment or discrimination by AEA employees or officers, the ombudsperson may, if warranted by the allegations, conduct an investigation and relay the findings to the AEA Executive Committee.
-In this situation the ombudsperson will disclose the identity of the complainant only to the extent necessary to enforce the policies of the AEA.
+If the allegations involve AEA officers or members of the Board of Trustees, the ombudsperson may engage in informal fact-finding and relay the findings to the AEA Executive Committee.
+In this situation the ombudsperson will only disclose the identity of the complainant with permission.

 The ombudsperson will not provide legal advice nor serve as legal counsel to individuals reporting harassment or assault.
 But the ombudsperson will make every effort to help you.

-What happens when there are multiple complaints against an individual?
+What happens when there are multiple reports about the same individual?

-If the ombudsperson believes that it is warranted, and if appropriate permission has been granted by the complainants, the ombudsperson will share information about the complaints (including, with permission, the identities of the complainants) among the complainants.
+If the ombudsperson believes that it is warranted, and if appropriate permission has been granted by the persons reporting the conduct, the ombudsperson will share information about the incidents reported (including, with permission, the identities of the persons making the reports) with the persons who made reports and who consented to the information being shared.

-Importantly, the ombudsperson will not share the identity of any earlier complainant with a later one without reconfirming with the earlier one that the ombudsperson still has permission to share such information.
+Importantly, the ombudsperson will not share the identity of any earlier reporter with a later one without reconfirming with the earlier reporter that the ombudsperson still has permission to share such information.

 Who will see my report?

-The only people who can see your report (unless you give permission at some point for it to be shared) are the ombudsperson and people at the ombudsperson's law firm to whom the ombudsperson gives permission.
-Your individual report will not be seen by any AEA officers.
+The only people who can see your report (unless you give permission at some point for it to be shared) are the ombudsperson and people at the ombudsperson’s law firm to whom the ombudsperson gives permission.
+Your individual report will not be seen by any members of the AEA Board of Trustees, unless you have given specific permission.

-The ombudsperson will make an annual report to the AEA Executive Committee that includes only general, non-identifying information.
+The ombudsperson will make periodic reports to the AEA Board of Trustees that include only general, non-personally identifying information.

 How confidential will my report be?

-First, if you submit your report by email, we recommend using personal rather than work email to ensure that your employer cannot have access to your report.
+First, the most confidential way to communicate with the ombudsperson is by phone.
+If you do submit your report by email or through the AEA website, we recommend using personal rather than work email to ensure that your employer does not have access to your report.
 Likewise, use only a personal, rather than a work, phone number with the ombudsperson.

-The AEA ombudsperson is committed to maintaining your confidentiality and therefore will not voluntarily share your identity or your report with anyone without your permission or unless required by a court to do so.
-(For an exception when the ombudsperson may take independent action with respect to an AEA officer or employee, see paragraph 6 above.)
+Second, the AEA ombudsperson is committed to maintaining your confidentiality and therefore will not voluntarily share your identity or your report with anyone without your permission or unless required by a court to do so.

-There may be a circumstance in which the ombudsperson could be required by a court to disclose written information you have provided.
-Examples of required disclosure would include:
+There may be a rare circumstance in which the ombudsperson could be required by a court to disclose written information you have provided.
+Examples of required disclosure may include:

 - If you may have waived the right to confidentiality by filing a lawsuit.
 If you consult with or hire a lawyer, you should tell the lawyer you have made a complaint with the ombudsperson, so your lawyer can advise you of your rights.

 - If your information has been subpoenaed as part of a lawsuit not involving you and a judge orders that the information be disclosed.
 If the ombudsperson receives such a subpoena, you will be notified and given an opportunity to object to the disclosure.
-Also, the ombudsperson will resist in court the disclosure of information maintained on behalf of the AEA.
+Also, the ombudsperson will object and will resist in court the disclosure of information maintained on behalf of the AEA.
 If disclosure is required by a judge, your identifying information may still be protected by the court.
+Disclosure of information in a lawsuit does not necessarily mean automatic disclosure to the public.

-- If you are a potential complainant and have concerns about confidentiality, you are encouraged to contact the ombudsperson by telephone.
+- If you are considering making a report but have concerns about confidentiality, you are encouraged to contact the ombudsperson by telephone.

 If I give the ombudsperson information on the phone, does that mean a permanent record has to be created?